PART I

 “In the end, it is not the strongest species that survive, nor the most intelligent, but the ones most responsive to change.” — Charles Darwin

-- Adapt strategies to local conditions to manage volatility and market-specific challenges.
+- Tailor strategies to local conditions to address market volatility and specific challenges effectively.

-- Use shorter planning horizons and scenario planning to stay agile amidst uncertainties.
+- Stay agile with shorter planning horizons and scenario-based approaches to adapt to uncertainties.

-- Set conservative goals and emphasize resilience in volatile markets.
+- Set conservative goals and focus on building resilience in unpredictable markets.

 PART V